New Construction Is Not Automatically Worry-Free

 Safety systems should operate correctly from day one.
 An independent inspection helps confirm that visible components are in place and functioning as expected.

-Interior Finishes, Windows, And Doors
+Interior Finishes, Windows, and Doors

 Fast-built homes may also have small interior issues that are not always obvious during the buyer’s walkthrough.
 These may not be major concerns, but they are worth documenting before closing.